mikailhamzat/vibeui/README.md

 # vibeui

-VibeUI is a clean, responsive UI component library for Laravel and Livewire using TailwindCSS.
+VibeUI is a clean, responsive Laravel/Livewire UI component library that uses TailwindCSS.